mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 ##Tests for equal variance and heteroscedasticity.

-Prior to statistical analyses, the data were tested for nor- malcy (Shapiro–Wilk test) and homoscedacity (Browne–For- sythe test).
-To account for any potential effects of order or multiple comparisons arising from performing ANCOVA and correlation analyses on four separate behavioral datasets as well as three plasticity datasets all collected from the same animals, a 3 (group) 3 4 (task) multivariate analysis of covar- iance (MANCOVA) was performed with experiment order and mouse age as covariates.
-Main effects of the MANCOVA were characterized by individual ANCOVA.
+Prior to statistical analyses, the data were tested for normalcy (Shapiro–Wilk test) and homoscedacity (Browne–Forsythe test).
+Once deemed appropriate, further statistical analyses were performed using parametric analyses of variance.
 All results were considered significant at an alpha < 0.05 and Power (1-beta) < 0.8, and analyses were performed to determine observed power and effect size of all main effects.
-Statistical analyses were performed in R 2.15. language and environment and statistical power was calculated using both R and the statistical program G*Power 3.
-All reported p values were adjusted for False Discovery Rate using a custom script written in R 2.15.
+Statistical analyses were performed in R 3.0.1. language and environment and statistical power was calculated using both R and the statistical program G*Power 3.
+All reported p values were adjusted for False Discovery Rate using a custom script written in R 3.0.1.

 ##Principal Component Analyses

-PCA were run by applying the functions in FacotMineR in R 2.15.
+PCA were run by applying the functions in FactoMineR in R 3.0.1.

 #Results